NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 ../processed_data/fasta/Garcia_zero_shot_without_detected_megascale_homologs_mmseqs_25seqid_80coverage.fasta \
 ../processed_data/Garcia_benchmark_predicted_structure_pdb/
 ```
-※ When preparing the FASTA file for the Mega-scale dataset, please replace ":" and "|" in each protein name with "_" and remove ".pdb".
-(For instance, please convert the protein name 'EA|run2_0325_0005.pdb_D1E' into 'EA_run2_0325_0005_D1E')

 3. After the structural prediction, please generate ProteinMPNN node representation and ProteinMPNN output profile from the predicted structure and save them into properly made directories, following the process below.
 ```